 Each of the technologies was assessed for its potential to save direct and indirect emissions from the refrigeration systems.
 Indirect savings were attributed to each cabinet component for each cabinet category.
 Savings in direct emissions were attributed to each refrigeration system (remote LT, MT and integral LT, MT).

-From this, a set of coefficients was created which were used as multipliers for each of the powers.
+From this, a set of coefficients was created.
+These coefficients were used as multipliers for each of the powers.
 A coefficient of 1 meant no savings and a coefficient of 0 meant 100% savings.
 For the indirect emissions, PT, the total power of the baseline store with the technology applied was defined by:

 P=cat=17com=16PcomCTcat